|Rating: 3.5 out of 5.0||Serves: 4-6||Difficulty: Somewhat challenging||Approx. cost: $20-25|

 - Stir fry wok or non-stick skillet pot/pan

-- 400 g chicken breast, cut into bite-sized pieces
+- 400 g seitan (or tofu or soy “chicken”), cut into bite-sized pieces

 - 1 tbsp. cornflour